dessant/lock-threads/README.md

 ## Examples

-The following workflow will search once an hour for closed issues and pull requests that can be locked.
+The following workflow will search once an hour for closed issues and pull requests that have not had any activity in the past year and can be locked.

 <!-- prettier-ignore -->
 ```yaml